mupfelofen-de/dailyhack.eu/blog/_posts/2020-01-23-first-contact.md

 My name is Michael Fitzmayer, and first and foremost I'm a lucky husband and proud father of two.
-Speaking of which: our son Jakob and our daughter Käthe are truly my most important contributions to this world and I could not imagine life without them anymore.
+Speaking of which: our son Jakob and our daughter Käthe are truly my most noteworthy contributions to this world and I could not imagine life without them anymore.

 Besides, I'm 33 years old and I work as a professional embedded software